Sahmakum Teang Tnaut: a Cambodian Urban NGO

 Mr. Lors Sren

-Mr. Lors Sren is a Mapping Project Coordinator at Sahmakum Teang Tnaut (STT).
+Mr. Lors Sren is a MIT (Mapping, Infrastructure and Tenure Security) and AHUP (Alternative Housing and Urban Planning) Project Manager at Sahmakum Teang Tnaut (STT).
 He joined STT’s team in late 2009 as a volunteer.
 In 2010, he was promoted to Junior Project Officer.

 Mr. Sren graduated with a bachelor’s degree in Economic Development in 2009 from Norton University, Phnom Penh.